but they will give account to Him who is ready to judge the living and the dead.1 Peter 4:5(NASB)

 Preparation for the coming of the Lord was a watchword in the days of the apostle Peter, and it continues to be an increasingly important guiding principle for us today - for the time of Christ's return is closer than when we first believed.

-Before our salvation, we were simply part of the world, and were participating in the lusts of the flesh and the pride of our self-life.
-Before we were saved, we can recall the various fleshly desires, that caused us to pursue after sensuality, and the little lustful leanings of the world together with the foolish, flighty fancies of the flesh.
+Before our salvation, we were simply part of the world and were participating in the lusts of the flesh and the pride of our self-life.
+We can recall our lives before we were saved; the various fleshly desires that caused us to pursue after sensuality and the little lustful leanings of the world together with the foolish, flighty fancies of the flesh.
 We know about the carnal cravings, which are sought after by those that are dead in their sins and at enmity with the Lord - for we were once immersed in sin and estranged from our God and Saviour.

-Although Jesus is God's anointed King, Who will one day rule and reign over of the whole earth, Christ's kingdom is not of this unrighteous world system, which must first be destroyed... before He returns to rule and reign in righteousness, together with those who have trusted Him as Saviour.
-But the day is coming when He will smash the current, despotic ruler of this world - whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming.
+Although Jesus is God's anointed King Who will one day rule and reign over all the earth, Christ's kingdom is not of this unrighteous world system, which must first be destroyed before He returns to rule and reign in righteousness, together with those who have trusted Him as Saviour.
+But the day is coming when He will smash the current, despotic ruler of this world "whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming."

-In like manner, we are also strangers and sojourners, in a foreign land, which has not yet been subdued.
-We are sons of the kingdom and citizens of a heaven, with an eternal inheritance - and should act in a way that honours our God.
+In like manner, we are also strangers and sojourners in a foreign land which has not yet been subdued.
+We are sons of the kingdom and citizens of heaven with an eternal inheritance - and should act in a way that honours our God.

-The Lord Jesus is the One, Whom God has appointed to judge the world in righteousness.
-Indeed, He has appointed a day, in the which He will judge the world with equity.
-The world is to be judged - by the Man Whom He hath ordained - the One Whom He raised from the dead, and is seated on the right hand of the Father in glory.
-God has set a day when He will judge the world with justice and equity, by Jesus - the Man, Whom he has appointed, from the foundation of the world
+The Lord Jesus is the One Whom God has appointed to judge the world in righteousness.
+Indeed, He has appointed a day in which He will judge the world with equity.
+The world is to be judged by the Man Whom He hath ordained - the One Whom He raised from the dead and is seated on the right hand of the Father in glory.
+God has set a day when He will judge the world with justice and equity, by Jesus - the Man Whom he has appointed from the foundation of the world.

-Heavenly Father, it is a terrible thing to fall into the hands of an angry God.
-It is terrible to realise that those who have not accepted Your offer of salvation and trusted Christ, for the forgiveness of sins, will one day stand before You, to give a full account of themselves.
-Give me a heart for the lost I pray, and fill me with compassion for those that malign and abuse me.
-Help me to show the love of Jesus to those who persecute me, and enable me to share the gospel of grace, in word and in deed.. knowing that Your blood was spilt for everyone - for the remission of sins and life everlasting.
-This I ask in Jesus precious name, AMEN.
+Heavenly Father, it is a fearful thing to fall into the hands of the living God.
+It is terrible to realise that those who have not accepted Your offer of salvation and trusted Christ for the forgiveness of sins, will one day stand before You to give a full account of themselves.
+Give me a heart for the lost, I pray, and fill me with compassion for those that malign and abuse me for Your sake.
+Help me to show the love of Jesus to those who persecute me and enable me to share the gospel of grace to everyone, knowing that Your blood was spilt for everyone for the remission of sins and life everlasting.
+In Jesus' name, AMEN.